Patience is not learned in safety. – Pema Chodron

 Uncertainty is like a dragon.
 The more you try to push it away the hotter the fire it breathes at you.
 So what if the next time your dragon comes knocking at your door, instead of shutting the curtains and barricading the doors, you could instead invite it in?

 Say ‘Welcome, uncertainty!
 Come in and make yourself at home’.
 When you do this you weaken the dragon’s power.
 The unpleasant emotions have no fuel to feed off and eventually they subside on their own.

 Several years ago one of the key advertising strategies that I use to get clients was temporarily suspended.
 I relied on this platform for 95% of my business so being without it crippled me in a big way.

 Immediately I went into panic mode, imagining all kinds of disastrous scenarios and ultimately envisioning myself as jobless, homeless and having lost everything that was important to me.
 I was so far in an imagined future that I didn’t know if I would ever wake up from this dream.

 Needless to say, I didn’t sleep for a week.
 All the material I had read, all the talks I had listened to and all of my so-called knowledge about equanimity, mindfulness and ‘being in the now’ flew right out the window along with my imagined monthly earnings.

 Worse still, these were concepts and strategies that I had taught my clients!
 I felt like a complete fraud.
-At that point I knew I had two choices.
-I could fall in a heap or I could start practising what I preached.
+At that point, I knew I had two choices.
+I could fall in a heap or I could start practicing what I preached.